JenkoAFT/readme.github/README.md

 Art Fruit Token is a NFTs Certificate of Authenticity that includes Royalties rights while improving Intellectual Property Rights.

 # AFT in nutshell
-Art Fruit Token is a project which attempts to mix the technology and the legal to serve the interests of artworks and their beneficiary.
-To provide a mean to this end, the Artist create AFT Certificate, for a physical ArtWork in which AFT terms & conditions become applicables to reinforce the legal field of Work and enable the application of reserved rights.
+Art Fruit Token gathers "all in one smart contract" both advanced technology and extended intellectual property rights all together with the aim to protect the interests of Artists and other beneficiaries associated with physical Artworks.

 AFT is dedicated to Physical ArtWork

-Artists, Professionals of Art and Collectors can manage securely the transfer of a unique Certificate of Authenticity alongside the sale of Artwork and can beneficit from Royalties ownership. the AFT Certificate of Authenticity is independant of the transfer of artwork to a gallery or the sale a collector and to any agreement of contract between Parties.
-However, the AFT Certificate of Authenticity can only be transferred when the AFT Agreement is agreed by Parties.
+Art Fruit Token is using the technology of Non Fungible Token (NFT) to record an Artworks recognized as a patent and to certify the authenticity of an Artwork as well it provides licenses of ownership.
+Artists, Gallery, professionals of Art and Collectors to protect, store, classify, share, track the physical Artwork alongside the AFT.
+Jenko platform aims to provide a dashboard environment for the Artists, the Galleries, the Collector to manage their assets through a Blockchain network to maintain a high level of data protection & privacy.

+This unique AFT facilitates the management of Artwork at different levels:

+Certificate of Authenticity with irrefutable proof of ownership.
+Traceability of the Artwork while keeping the privacy (more about NFC stickers here).
+Creation of Portfolios to share Artworks easily with Galleries or Collectors.
+Tracking of Artwork images on the internet with a reverse image search AI.
+Transfer of care, custody and control during the physical transfer of Artwork including the associated transfer of ownership (if any).
+Expand ownership rights including royalties on each future sale ( more about beneficiary here).

-Art Fruit Token aims to expand the Artist signature with a unique digital signature of the Artwork once creating an AFT Certificat of Authenticity.
-The associated AFT Agreement shall be agreed by Parties prior the transfer of this unique Digital Certificat of Authenticity.
-Art Fruit Token keeps the ArtWork' traceability and enforce the Parties to respect the conditions specified in the AFT Agreement, in particular the grant of Royalties after the sale of ArtWork.
-Furthermore, the Royalties would remain anytime transferable to beneficiary or to having rights persons or foundation.
+The AFT is separated from any contract agreement set forth aside between Parties (i.e exhibition contract or sale contract).The AFT empowers Artists with a unique digital signature of the image of Artwork.
+The AFT Agreement provides conditions to protect Intellectual Property rights while providing support to the enforcement in respect of such rights.
+The AFT Royalties system would remain anytime transferable to beneficiaries or to having rights persons or foundation.
+Such immaterial assets is a Jenko value that comes in addition to the Artpiece value and corresponds to potential cash flow convertible.

 # Reward with AFT
-Art Fruit Token is a powerfull tool to engage the Artists, Galleries, other professionals of Art, Collectors to sell the ArtWork with a Royalties incentive such as defined in AFT Agreement.
-The traditional Contract between parties remains applicable.
-AFT purpose aims to add an incentivisation alongside the sale of ArtWork while improving its tracability and Intellectual Property rights.
+Art Fruit Token is a powerful tool to engage Artists, Galleries, other professionals of Art, Collectors and facilitate the process of distribution until the Artwork is sold.
+The traceability and the clarity in the process of distribution is the key to comfort the trust between stakeholders.

 Whether you are an Artist, a Galerie or other professional of Art or a Collector, you deserve to get rewarded with Royalties on Artwork's value if you participate to the physical sale of Artwork.
 Jenko.io is an autonomous platform enable to manage your AFT assets and to be connected with Art professionals alongside the Artwork's life.

 # Art Fruit Token Agreement